yichuan-w/mini-swe-agent/CODE.md

 - Backend model: GPT-5 mini (medium reasoning)
 - `MAX_STEPS` must be capped at 100
 - Baseline: report accuracy without `add_instructions_and_backtrack`
-- Improved: report accuracy with `add_instructions_and_backtrack` and any custom tools
+- Improved: report accuracy with `add_instructions_and_backtrack` and any more custom tools

 ### Setup
 1) Install dependencies